-Merry meet ~ Rev Su Windsong is a duly ordained New Age Wiccan minister with a foundation in early Christian teachings.
+Merry meet ~ Rev Su Leone is a duly ordained New Age Wiccan minister with a foundation in early Christian teachings.
 She is also an experienced Wedding Minister Officiant in Raleigh having officiated over 90 wedding ceremonies from handfastings to elopements to vow renewals to weddings large and small.
-She can help you craft the perfect ceremony for your perfect day.
+She can help you craft the perfect wedding ceremony for your perfect day.
 Here are some pearls of wisdom from Rev Su!

 BEFORE THE BIG DAY

 In North Carolina, a marriage license is required if you are an unmarried man and an unmarried woman who are not first cousins or closer relations who wish to become legally married.
 Did you know?
 You don't have to be a North Carolina resident to get a marriage certificate in any NC county.

 Both parties must appear in person with a driver's license and Social Security card as proof of both age and identity.
 If you don't have one of those, ask your local Register of Deeds what you can bring instead.
 There are special considerations if you are younger than 21 or have been previously divorced.
 If for some reason one of you cannot appear in person (out of the country on military duty, for example), please read the NC law on proxy marriage in General Statute 51, Article 2, Section 8.2.

 Follow these hyperlinks to the Wake County ROD or Durham County ROD to learn about applying for your license.
 Most urban counties allow you to "apply" online.
 But that doesn't mean you don't have to appear in person!
 Also, you must bring $60 cash with you, and the license is only good for two months.
 I used to gripe about the sixty bucks until I found out that half of it goes to a fund for preventing domestic violence.
 That's pretty cool.

 RANDOM NOTE: I found a great web site that explains the different lengths of wedding dresses.